dcdpr/did-btcr2/chapters/Index.md

 If the ::BTCR2 Update:: committed to by the ::BTCR2 Update Announcement:: is not publicly discoverable (i.e., is not published to a ::CAS:: under its hash), the only parties that are aware of it are the DID controller and any parties provided it by the DID controller.

-The `beaconType` of the `service` for a ::Singleton Beacon:: is "SingletonBeacon".
+The type of a service defining a ::Singleton Beacon:: in a DID document is "SingletonBeacon".

 ### Map Beacon